Sup2point0/Assort/lan/dict.md

 # Dictionary

-A dictionary of all the fictional words I’ve created.
+All the fictional words I’ve created.

 <br>